Medical Marijuana for Terminal Illness in Florida

 Bring a valid Florida ID and documentation from your primary oncologist, specialist, or palliative care physician confirming terminal diagnosis.
 A family member or caregiver may accompany you.

-Get Certified for Terminal Illness
+Get Your Medical Marijuana Card for Terminal Illness

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.